Project Description

 Equal Opportunity Policy

 The project is committed to equal opportunity for all employees and applicants.
 We do not discriminate on the basis of race, religion, color, national origin, gender, sexual orientation, age, marital status, or disability status.
-All employment decisions are based on business needs, job requirements, and individual qualifications, without regard to any protected characteristics.
-We encourage diversity and strive to create an inclusive work environment that is respectful, fair, and welcoming to all.
-We promote the employment of community members, including women and strive to make sure vulnerable and/or marginalized people are given a fair chance to fill positions for which they can be trained.
+We promote the employment of community members, including women, and strive to ensure vulnerable and/or marginalized people are given a fair chance to fill positions for which they can be trained.

-The ECO2 Rubber Project team and project participants are committed to upholding a high level of integrity and professionalism throughout all aspects of project design and implementation.
-We have a zero-tolerance attitude towards corruption and unethical behaviour, and are not involved in, or complicit in, any form of corruption such as bribery, embezzlement, fraud, favoritism, cronyism, nepotism, extortion, and collusion.
+The project team is committed to upholding a high level of integrity and professionalism.
+We have a zero-tolerance attitude towards corruption and unethical behaviour, and are not involved in any form of corruption such as bribery, embezzlement, fraud, favoritism, cronyism, nepotism, extortion, or collusion.